martijnende/jDAS/README.md

 ```
 That's all!

 For a more detailed description of the methods, see the (documentation)[https://jdas.readthedocs.io/].
+In-depth examples on *jDAS* denoising and retraining are provided in the `examples` directory.

 --------------